Fire and rescue services

 The Bahraini weekend is Friday and Saturday.

 Respect religious and cultural sensitivities, rules and customs.
-Be aware of sensitivity around Ramadan and Shia religious festivals.
+Be aware of sensitivity around Ramadan and other religious festivals.

 Respect religious and cultural customs and laws during the Islamic holiday month of Ramadan.